 Family: Lawyer wrong to suggest mom staged own disappearance

 NEW CANAAN, Conn.
-(AP) — Relatives of a Connecticut mother of five who has been missing for a month are criticizing her estranged husband's lawyer for suggesting she staged her own disappearance in a plot similar to the novel "Gone Girl."
+(AP) — Relatives of a Connecticut mother of five who has been missing for a month are criticizing her estranged husband's lawyer for suggesting she staged her own disappearance in a plot similar to the book and movie "Gone Girl."

-Jennifer Dulos vanished in New Canaan, Connecticut, on May 24.
+Jennifer Dulos vanished May 24 in New Canaan, Connecticut.
 Her husband, Fotis Dulos, and his girlfriend, Michelle Troconis, are charged with evidence tampering and hindering prosecution — accused of discarding evidence containing Jennifer Dulos' blood.

 Fotis Dulos' lawyer, Norman Pattis, told the New York Post on Sunday that Jennifer Dulos once wrote a novel similar to "Gone Girl," the 2012 book and 2014 movie in which a wife stages her own disappearance to frame her husband for murder.